alfahami/bcertificate/README.md

   - Run the test-network as described in [using the test-network tutoriel](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html) to make sure that everything is set up.

 ### BCertificate, installation and running
-Now how so we start our HL network and get our web app running?
+Now how do we start our HL network and get our web app running?

 First and foremost, download or clone this repo.\
 Repo structure:
    - **_certificate-network/_** : contains our full blockchain application.
 It contains our config files, crypto materials, starter-app, chaincode ... etc.
   <blockquote>

-  As Hyperledger has changed [fabric_samples](https://github.com/hyperledger/fabric-samples) folder content and structure, _**certificate-network/**_ has the necerssary binaries and tools- to build and run up our netwrork.
+  As Hyperledger has changed [fabric_samples](https://github.com/hyperledger/fabric-samples) folder content and structure, _**certificate-network/**_ has the necerssary binaries and tools to build and run up our netwrork.
 Its content could also be found in the original [fabric-samples version-2.0.0 repository](https://github.com/hyperledger/fabric-samples/releases/tag/v2.0.0-beta)
   </blockquote>

   - **_certificate-network/test-network/add_path_org1.sh_** :